docstencil/docstencil-core/docs/docs/template-language/functions.md

 ## Pipe Chaining

 Use the pipe operator `|` to chain function calls.
-The left side becomes the first argument:
+The left side becomes the first argument of the function call on the right:

 ```
 {items | $filter((x) => x.active)}